bonganiklaas/ExperienceBuildingApp/README.md

 # ExperienceBuildingApp
-# my first experience building an app with React Native.'
+# my first experience building an app with React Native!.'